Tahoma High School Golden Bear Classic

 Framework:

 As a judge I really like framework, it tends to make for an easier decision.
 I.E. some arguments that are argued don't really fit within frameworks in round, and I can just drop them.
 If there are competing frameworks I expect you to debate them, and end up with one superseding the other.
-That being said... if you have the same or similar frameworks, unless you're gonna describe what the nuance difference is and how that changes the valuation in round, it's almost better to just agree that the Fw's are the same.
+That being said... if you have the same or similar frameworks, unless you're gonna describe what the nuanced difference is and how that changes the valuation in round, it's almost better to just agree that the Fw's are the same.

 Contention level: